Learning Objectives

 Document your answers in ~/qbXX-answers/weekX

-after each exercise and do not wait until the end of the lab
+git push after each exercise and do not wait until the end of the lab

 Plot gene density across each chromosome